 We in SHECP are dedicated to addressing the root structural causes of poverty and injustice.
 These causes will not, however, be entirely or even sufficiently addressed any time soon.
 Therefore, we ought to ask: “What do we know about resilience that could inform policies and practices to mitigate the negative effects of poverty and injustice?“

-Join us on Friday, April 12th at 11AM ET for our second SHECP Springboard event series with a panel discussion on resilience and childhood poverty.
-Register today!
+On Friday, April 12th at 11AM ET hosted a SHECP Springboard event with a panel discussion on resilience and childhood poverty.
+Watch the event again anytime – https://youtu.be/eYFMZU7M400.

 Planning a group discussion?
 Here are some questions you might consider to jumpstart conversations in your community: